 The Souvenir Book will be perfect-bound, printed on heavy flat stock, and trimmed to 8 1/2 by 11 inches.
 We are planning a two-color cover, and both inside covers are available for ads.
 Interior ads will be black & white.

-Ad copy should be received by May 1, 2014 at the latest.
-We only accept electronic copy (preferably PDF) via email.
+Ad commitments must be made by May 1, 2017.
+We only accept electronic ad copy (preferably PDF) via email.

 Special printing needs (bleeds and color) are extra.
 Bleeds are only available on full-page advertisements.